iterative/dvc.org/content/docs/studio/rest-api/download-model.md

 # Download model

-Get signed URL to download the model binaries for a model from the <abbr>model registry</abbr>.
-Requires the model to be stored with DVC with a S3, Azure, http or https [remote].
-Note, that you need to
-[set up remote cloud credentials](/doc/studio/user-guide/account-and-billing#cloud-credentials) for DVC Studio to have rights to the signed URLs.
+To download model binaries for models in the <abbr>model registry</abbr>, you can programmatically generate signed URLs using the DVC Studio `get-download-uris` API.
+This API requires the model to be stored with DVC with a S3, Azure, http or https [remote].
+Note that you need to [set up remote cloud credentials](/doc/studio/user-guide/account-and-billing#cloud-credentials) for DVC Studio to have rights to the signed URLs.
 The signed URLs expire after one hour.